Xiragi/keats_downloader/README.md

 - Being able to watch high-resolution video streams with no buffering
 - Offline download for those with bad internet connections.

-## Insllation
+## Installation
-1. To install the python modules used by the project run the following in the directory.
+#### 1. Install python modules used by the project
+Open up a terminal pointing to the folder and run the command below.
 ```
 pip3 install -r requirements.txt
 ```
-2. Download the chrome selenium driver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+#### 2. Download the chrome selenium driver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 Extract and place it in the main directory such that the directory looks like this.

-### **Make sure the selenium driver you get is the same version as the chrome browser you are using!!**
+### **Make sure the selenium driver you get is the same version as the Chrome browser you are using!!**
+To check what Chrome version you have,
+ 1. click the settings icon at the top right
+ 2. Hover help and click about chrome
+ 3. The version number should be displayed

 ```
 ./selenium/chromedriver.exe
 ./selenium/chromedriver/
 ```

-3. Install FFMpeg
+#### 3. Install FFmpeg

 For windows: [Download This](https://github.com/BtbN/FFmpeg-Builds/releases).